dursunkatar/AutoServiceManager/README.md

-# OtoServis Management System
+# AutoService Manager

-OtoServis is a desktop application built for managing auto repair shops efficiently.
+AutoService Manager is a desktop application built for managing auto repair shops efficiently.
 It allows users to handle customers, vehicles, parts, repairs, sales, and personnel with ease.

 ## Features